Habitat conservation work at Dahlem

 Unfortunately, many invasive plant species are found here at Dahlem.
 Autumn olive, buckthorn, oriental bittersweet, and honeysuckle are a few examples.
 These plants are fast growing and out compete our native plants for sunlight, nutrients, and space.
 Invasive species impact the diversity of plants and quality of habitat for wildlife.
 They also impact the health of ecosystems people rely on.

 Our focus for removal and control of invasive species will be in areas where they have begun to out compete our native plants and take over.
-Physical removal, such as cutting and mowing, as well as targeted chemical control and prescribed burning are methods we will be using to control invasive plant species.
+Physical removal, such as cutting and mowing, as well as targeted chemical control and prescribed burning are methods we will be using to control invasive plant species and restore natural habitats.

-In early 2024, we completed our initial large physical removal project by working with a forestry mulching contractor.
+In early 2024, we completed our initial large physical removal project by working with a forestry mulching contractor (photo below).
 Removing invasive shrubs and vegetation has opened many areas and will allow native plants a chance to fill in those spaces.
 The regeneration process takes time and will need continued monitoring and maintenance.

 We are grateful to have the opportunity to work with USDA-NRCS on this conservation plan.
 Completing this important conservation work will help our natural areas flourish.